Braces for kids

 Effective treatment program

-Although the two phase treatment program does appear to be more involved, in reality, it is a much more effective way to treat the problems that are present at an early age.
-By expanding the jaws you eliminate airway problems, eliminate the need for extractions of permanent teeth, potential jaw surgery and actually shorten the time in full braces.
+Although the two-phase treatment program does appear to be more involved, in reality, it is a much more effective way to treat the problems that are present at an early age.
+By expanding the jaws you eliminate airway problems, eliminate the need for extractions of permanent teeth and potential jaw surgery and actually shorten the time in full braces.

 Part of your child's orthodontic treatment journey may include the use of expanders.
 These appliances are used to widen your child's jaw to provide sufficient room for his or her teeth to straighten.
 An expander is a removable appliance which you will need to manage for your child in between appointments.
 It comes with a small key which you need to insert into the hole of the expander to twist.
 We'll show you how at your child's fitting appointment.